Ground Beef Shepherds Pie — one of our family favorite feel-good meals!

 - About 1 teaspoon sea salt, divided, or more to your taste

-- About 2 cups frozen or fresh mixed veggies (carrots, peas, green beans, corn)
+- About 2 cups frozen or fresh mixed veggies (carrots, peas, green beans, corn, whichever you have)

 - 4 Tablespoons all-purpose flour (unbleached white or einkorn flour) GRAIN-FREE OPTION: use Arrowroot Flour!